Pewejekubam/pocketnet_probe_nodes/README.md

 # Pocketnet Node Monitoring Script

 ## by Pewejekubam -- a Pocketnet node operator

 ## Overview

 This script monitors Pocketnet nodes and sends alerts via email when certain conditions are met.
 It retrieves seed node IP addresses, checks block heights, and determines the majority block height (MBH).
 The script can also send test emails to verify email configuration.
+Additionally, it logs the duration the node was offline in a human-readable format and includes this information in the email alert when the node transitions back online.

 ## Prerequisites